Kia EV3 vs Lexus LBX

 Drivetrain

-The Kia EV3 runs a pure electric powertrain producing 150kW and 283Nm of torque, sent through a automatic to a FWD layout.
+The Kia EV3 uses a Electric producing 150kW and 283Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.5 seconds.

-The Lexus LBX lines up making 100kW and 185Nm, paired to a cvt driving the front wheels.
+The Lexus LBX responds with a Hybrid making 100kW and 185Nm, paired to a cvt driving the front wheels.
+It gets to 100km/h in 9.2 seconds.

 The Kia EV3 has the clear power advantage at 150kW vs 100kW.
+In the real-world sprint, the Kia EV3 is 1.7s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort